Alexander Stewart, Duke of Albany: Last years and death

 In July 1484, Albany once again invaded Scotland, this time with a small force with the long-exiled James Douglas, 9th Earl of Douglas.
 The Battle of Lochmaben ensued, where the invasion was defeated, Douglas was captured, while Albany fled south again.
 The invasion had no support from Richard III, and failed to find any Scottish support in the former estates of Albany and Douglas.
 The author of Albany's most recent biography claims that there may have been a further attempt to return to Scotland in 1485.
 The persistent story of Albany's escape from Edinburgh castle, usually misdated to 1479 or 1482/3 by chroniclers, instead is claimed to have occurred in 1485.
-Certainly Albany's closest ally and fellow exile James Liddale of Halkerston is found imprisoned awaiting execution at this time, suggesting he had returned to Scotland with Albany, and a chronicle account that claims Albany killed the 'laird of Manerston' (a minor but trusted royal official) may be confirmed by Manerston's death before 14 October 1485.
-Albany fled for the last time, again to France, where he was killed shortly afterwards in a duel with the duke of Orléans in Paris, by a splinter from the latters' lance.
+Certainly Albany's closest ally and fellow exile James Liddale of Halkerston is found imprisoned awaiting execution at this time, suggesting he had returned to Scotland with Albany, and a chronicle account that claims Albany killed the "laird of Manerston" (a minor but trusted royal official) may be confirmed by Manerston's death before 14 October 1485.
+Albany fled for the last time, again to France, where he was killed shortly afterwards in a duel with the duke of Orléans in Paris, by a splinter from the latter's lance.
 He was buried near the high altar in the Couvent des Célestins.
 The titles of March and Dunbar were forfeited and annexed to the crown of Scotland.